javaee/jms-spec/pages/JMSListener5.md

 __TOC__

-== Latest proposal (option H)==
+##  Latest proposal (option H)=###

 **Note:** This page has been updated to reflect the discussion in the meeting on Thursday 19th November.

 Key features of this proposal

-* The callback method is specified using <tt>@QueueListener("java:global/queueName")</tt> or <tt>@TopicListener("java:global/topicName")</tt>. <p/>
+* The callback method is specified using <tt>@QueueListener("java:global/queueName")</tt> or <tt>@TopicListener("java:global/topicName")</tt>.
-**This means it becomes mandatory to specify the destination type, thereby removing the ambiguity with classic JMS MDBs which left it undefined whether the destination type must be specified. <p/>
+**This means it becomes mandatory to specify the destination type, thereby removing the ambiguity with classic JMS MDBs which left it undefined whether the destination type must be specified.
 ** We discussed whether we should take the opposite approach and specify that the destination type was never required.
 This would allow a single  <tt>@JMSListener</tt> annotation.
-However we decided that the destination type was so important in the design of the MDB that applications should be required to specify it.<p/>
+However we decided that the destination type was so important in the design of the MDB that applications should be required to specify it.
 ** We could have achieved the same result by defining a single annotation with two mandatory elements, such as <tt>@OnMessage(lookup="java@global/myQueue", type=javax.jms.Queue)</tt>.
-However we decided that it was less verbose to define two separate annotations, <tt>@QueueListener</tt> or <tt>@TopicListener</tt>, each of which had a single element.<p/>
+However we decided that it was less verbose to define two separate annotations, <tt>@QueueListener</tt> or <tt>@TopicListener</tt>, each of which had a single element.
 ** We discussed whether there should be three annotations <tt>@QueueListener</tt>, <tt>@NonDurableTopicListener</tt> and <tt>@DurableTopicListener</tt> rather than two.
 However this was rejected because whether the subscription was durable or not was really a sub-classification of the topic case and so should be specified using a separate annotation.
 That is, the annotations should reflect the fact that there are really two options, of which one has two variants.
-In addition the names of the annotations were getting complicated (especially <tt>@NonDurableTopicListener</tt>).<p/>
+In addition the names of the annotations were getting complicated (especially <tt>@NonDurableTopicListener</tt>).
 ** There wasn't a clear consensus on the best name for these annotations.
 Alternatives to  <tt>@QueueListener</tt> include <tt>@JMSQueueListener</tt>, which was rejected because we wanted to avoid "JMS" everywhere, and <tt>@OnMessageQueue</tt> and <tt>@OnQueue</tt>, which didn't sound right.
 The noun "listener" isn't ideal here since it is the object that is the listener, not the callback method, but we couldn't think of anything better.
 It does have the benefit of being an established noun in this context (e.g. in the <tt>MessageListener</tt> interface).

 * If the user has specified <tt>@TopicListener("java:global/topicName")</tt> then they may additionally specify <tt>@DurableSubscription</tt> to designate that the subscription is durable.
-They may additionally specify <tt>@SubscriptionName</tt> to specify the name of the durable subscription, and <tt>ClientId</tt> to specify the clientId. <p/>
+They may additionally specify <tt>@SubscriptionName</tt> to specify the name of the durable subscription, and <tt>ClientId</tt> to specify the clientId.
 ** If <tt>@DurableSubscription</tt> is not supplied then a non-durable subscription will be used.
 There is no corresponding <tt>@NonDurableSubscription</tt> annotation.
 This is because there has always been a long-standing convention in JMS that a topic subscription is non-durable unless otherwise specified.
 For example, the methods <tt>Session#createConsumer</tt> and <tt>TopicSession#createSubscriber</tt> always create non-durable subscriptions.
 If the user wants a durable subscription they need to specify this by calling  <tt>Session#createDurableConsumer</tt> or <tt>TopicSession#createDurableSubscriber</tt>.
 <ul><ul><li>
 (**Resolved issue**) We discussed combining these three separate annotations into a single annotation with two elements.
 For example instead of